-Winter is here, which means flying time becomes limited!
+Fall is almost here, which means daylight ends earlier, and flying time becomes limited!
 This gives me the time I need to continue developing features for the site.
 If you may have noticed, there are now a new menu item up top – Wind.

 When you first load the page, you will have defaulted to my local airport here in Joplin, Missouri.
 You can easily click the Map Marker icon to utilize your browser’s coordinates or enter a location in the search box.
 The search box is hooked into google locations, to make it quick and easy to identify your approximate location and address.